-The CBI's Individual Accountability Framework ('IAF') Act 2023 introduced additional requirements for certain individuals within regulated financial service providers, such as AGL.
+The CBI's Individual Accountability Framework Act 2023 ('IAF') introduced additional requirements for certain individuals within in-scope regulated financial service providers, including AGL.
 The IAF sets a new standard of personal conduct to encourage employees at all levels to take personal responsibility for their actions and to ensure firms and employees clearly understand and can demonstrate where responsibility lies.
-Key elements of the IAF include a Senior Executive Accountability Regime (SEAR), Conduct Standards, enhancements to the F&P regime and amendments to the administrative sanctions procedure.
-AGL's F&P processes, as outlined below, are being further enhanced to address all new requirements in line with the prescribed application dates3.
+Key elements of the IAF include a Senior Executive Accountability Regime ('SEAR'), Conduct Standards, enhancements to the F&P regime and amendments to the administrative sanctions procedure.
+AGL's F&P processes have been enhanced to address all new requirements.